Nenjo Docs

 Write Implies Read

 A :write scope automatically grants the corresponding :read scope for the same resource.
-If a key has tickets:write, it can also perform tickets:read operations without explicitly listing both.
+If a key has projects:write, it can also perform projects:read operations without explicitly listing both.

 Empty Scopes = Full Access